AbdelRahmanAlTamimi/cvify/docs/cv-storage.md

 ## Error Handling

-- User not found: Throws an error if the specified user doesn't exist
+- Profile not found: Throws an error if the specified profile doesn't exist
 - File not found: Returns `null` if the PDF file is missing when trying to download
 - CV not found: Throws an error when trying to delete a non-existent CV